rohanshakya1316/JavaScript-Mini-Projects/README.md

 20. Scissor Paper Rock Game --> Simulation of Rock Paper Scissors Game using `random` module.

 21. Random Passkey Generator --> Generating Random 8 character Passkey with all alphanumeric combination with special characters using `random` module.

+22. Random Emoji Generator --> Genrating Random Emoji using API call and manually using objects.